Taps (bugle call): Use

 "Taps" concludes military funerals that are conducted with honors at Arlington National Cemetery and elsewhere.
 The tune is also sounded at memorial services in Arlington's Memorial Amphitheater and at grave sites throughout the cemetery.
-“Taps” concludes about 15 military funerals conducted with honors each weekday at Arlington National Cemetery (run by the U.S. Army), at nearly 200 other National Cemeteries (run by the Department of Veterans Affairs) around the country, and at Cemeteries overseas run by the American Battle Monuments Commission.
-The tune is also sounded at memorial services in the Amphitheater and at gravesites. ”Taps” is sounded during the 2,500 military wreath ceremonies conducted at the Tomb of the Unknowns every year.
+"Taps" concludes about 15 military funerals conducted with honors each weekday at Arlington National Cemetery (run by the U.S. Army), at nearly 200 other National Cemeteries (run by the Department of Veterans Affairs) around the country, and at Cemeteries overseas run by the American Battle Monuments Commission.
+"Taps" is sounded every evening at 23:00 (11:00pm) at the Tomb of the Unknowns, as well as during the 2,500 military wreath ceremonies conducted there every year.
 The ceremonies are viewed by many groups, including veterans, schools, and foreign officials.

-One of the final bugle calls of the day on military installations, “Taps” is played at 10 p.m. as a signal to service members that it is “lights out.”
-When “Taps” is played, it is customary to salute, if in uniform, or place your hand over your heart if not.
+The final bugle call of the day on military installations, "Taps" is played at military bases as a signal to service members that it is quiet time or "lights out".
+The time varies between branches and individual bases: either 21:00, 22:00, or 23:00 (9, 10, or 11pm).
+When "Taps" is played, it is customary for service members to salute (if in uniform), or to stand at the position of attention if not — it is a moment to reflect and honor those who gave their lives while serving.

 "Taps" is sounded during each of the military wreath ceremonies conducted at the Tomb of the Unknown Soldier every year, including the ones held on Memorial Day.
 The ceremonies are viewed by many people, including veterans, school groups, and foreign officials.
 "Taps" also is sounded nightly in military installations at non-deployed locations to indicate that it is "lights out", and often by Boy Scouts, Girl Scouts and Girl Guides to mark the end of an evening event such as a campfire.

 Melody and lyrics

 The melody of "Taps" is composed entirely from the written notes of the C major triad (i.e., C, E, and G, with the G used in the lower and higher octaves).
 This is because the bugle, for which it is written, can play only the notes in the harmonic series of the instrument's fundamental tone; a B-flat bugle thus plays the notes B-flat, D, and F. "Taps" uses the third, fourth, fifth, and sixth partials.

-"Taps" is a bugle call – a signal, not a song.
+"Taps" is a bugle call—a signal, not a song.
 As such, there is no associated lyric.
 Many bugle calls had words associated with them as a mnemonic device but these are not lyrics.
 Horace Lorenzo Trim is often credited for a set of words intended to accompany the music: